NYCPlanning/design/CPP (CPE)/usability-interview-script.md

 [Send the follow task scenario into the chat.]

-    Can you find information related to contributors to project funding?
+    Find information related to contributors to project funding?

 (Follow-up Questions):

-    - Can you tell us about the past, present, and future commitments here?
-    - Which sponsor was the largest contributor?
-Is that commitment in the past, present or future?

-(Follow-Up Questions):

     - Can you tell us about the past, present, and future commitments here?
     - Which sponsor was the largest contributor?
 Is that commitment in the past, present or future?

 [User is able to find information related to commitment details.]

 [Note down time.
 Reset timer.]

 - Thank you, that was helpful!
 Do you have any comments about these activities so far?